The Avengers, 1998

 The Ministry’s mobile HQ – a London bus naturally – is seen trundling along by the Nash Terraces of Regent's Park, and this is where you’ll find the exterior used for John Steed’s flat, York Terrace East.
 The interior is a studio set, modelled on the Sir John Soane Museum, home of the great architect at 13 Lincoln's Inn Fields, WC2.

-It’s back to Greenwich for the emergency session of the international ‘Council of Ministers’, gatecrashed by de Wynter in full Highland regalia , which is the Painted Hall of the Old Royal Naval College, Greenwich, London SE10 (rail: Greenwich) – another familiar location, also seen in The Madness of King George, as well as Lara Croft – Tomb Raider and many other movies.
+It’s back to Greenwich for the emergency session of the international ‘Council of Ministers’, gatecrashed by de Wynter in full Highland regalia , which is the Painted Hall of the Old Royal Naval College, King William Walk, London SE10 (rail: Greenwich) – another familiar location, also seen in The Madness of King George, as well as Lara Croft – Tomb Raider and many other movies.